DisonUyoga/disonobudho/content/portfolio/example-team-no-github.md

 ### Project Implementation

-The libraries used in the project are:
+I used the following libraries in the project:

 - chakra-ui/react
 - tanstack/react-query